 7. QuickDBD — quickdatabasediagrams.com

 QuickDBD is a text-to-diagram tool: type a schema definition in a simple syntax and it renders a clean visual diagram on the right.
-It exports SQL for MySQL, PostgreSQL, SQL Server, and others.
+It exports SQL for MySQL, PostgreSQL, SQL Server, and others, but supports import only for MySQL, Oracle and SQL Server.
 The tool is fast for small schemas — fewer clicks, faster iteration.
 It is browser-based with no install required.

-Limitations: the free plan is limited to one diagram only.
-Multiple diagrams require a paid plan ($14/month).
+Limitations: the free plan is limited to one diagram only, with paid plans at $14/month.
 There is no drag-and-drop visual editing — the interface is text-driven.
 For users who prefer clicking over typing, this is the wrong workflow.
 The one-diagram limit makes it impractical for real projects with multiple schemas.

 Verdict: good for a quick one-off schema sketch; the single-diagram free limit rules it out for ongoing use without paying.